 Masks must be worn over the mouth and nose, according to the CDC order.
 For those wearing cloth masks, the masks “should be made with two or more layers of a breathable fabric that is tightly woven (i.e., fabrics that do not let light pass through when held up to a light source)”—that goes for gaiters, too, which should have two layers of fabric or be folded into two layers, according to the agency.
 Medical masks, such as surgical or N95 respirator masks, also pass muster.

 Masks or face coverings that don’t cut it?
 According to the CDC, these are a no-go:

 Children under the age of two, as well as those with a disability that prohibits them from wearing a mask, are exempt.
 Masks can be briefly removed while eating, drinking, or taking medication; to verify someone’s identity such as TSA airport screenings; and when oxygen masks are required on an aircraft.

-The extended mask policy for public transportation comes just a few days after the CDC issued updated mask recommendations for fully vaccinated people, building on the guidance released in March stating that fully vaccinated Americans can gather with other fully vaccinated people indoors without wearing a mask and can visit indoors with unvaccinated people, including children, who are at low risk for severe COVID-19 disease, without wearing masks or distancing.
+The extended mask policy for public transportation comes less than a month after the CDC issued new mask guidelines, recommending that even vaccinated individuals return to wearing masks indoors in areas where COVID-19 is surging.
+In the spring, the agency had relaxed mask guidelines stating that fully vaccinated Americans can gather with other fully vaccinated people indoors without wearing a mask and can visit indoors with unvaccinated people, including children, who are at low risk for severe COVID-19 disease, without wearing masks or distancing.

-This story was originally published on January 21, 2021, and was updated on April 30, 2021, to include current information.
+This story was originally published on January 21, 2021, and was updated on August 18, 2021, to include current information.
+Associated Press contributed reporting.